Basements have a reputation for being cold, dank, and uncomfortable. Even with a good heating mechanism they can be uncomfortable places. Why?

 Mean Radiant Temperature

-Mean radiant temperature basically refers to the average temperature of all the surfaces surrounding you at any given time.
+The answer has to do with Mean Radiant Temperature (MRT).
+The mean radiant temperature basically refers to the average temperature of all the surfaces surrounding you at any given time.
 This is different from the temperature on your thermostat which measures the ambient, or air temperature in the room.
 The radiant environment is important because roughly half of how you experience comfort is determined by the radiant environment.

-Concrete Basement walls will typically range from around 7 degrees near the floor to below freezing near the top on some of the colder winter days.
+Concrete basement walls will typically range from around 7 degrees near the floor to below freezing near the top on some of the colder winter days.

 The Value of Insulation